Tracking Report on Specific Indicators for 2020/2021

 - The Council for University Doctoral Studies also has in its composition elected PhD students.

-- The University of Bucharest has written policies and procedures to identify local stakeholders external to the university and engage with them.
+The University of Bucharest has written policies and procedures to identify local stakeholders external to the university and engage with them.

 - A central role in interacting with stakeholders, especially the labour market, high schools/colleges and potential candidates, is played by the Department of Career Counselling and Guidance (DCOC).
 Art.
 11 of the DCOC’s Organisational and Functioning Regulation presents the main activities of the department, including those related to the interaction with various stakeholders: interaction with pre-university students, facilitating the relationship between students and graduates of the University of Bucharest and the labour market, so that they know the real opportunities and challenges of being employed from the time they graduate.
 Art.
-12.2 presents the actions carried out by the DCOC related to increasing the employability of students and graduates, by offering services such as: establishing partnerships with representatives of the private sector with a view to placing students in internships, traineeships; labour market mediation activities; relations with alumni and others.
+12.2 presents the actions carried out by the DCOC related to increasing the employability of students and graduates by offering services such as: establishing partnerships with representatives of the private sector to place students in internships, traineeships; labour market mediation activities; relations with alumni and others.

 - The labour market is an important stakeholder for the UB, so an administrative structure has been developed to create partnerships and maintain close relations with the labour market – the Labour Market Relations Office.